connectrpc/connectrpc.com/docs/faq.md

 `application/connect+proto`, or `application/connect+json` Content-Types to the
 HTTP2 target group.
 Route anything else to the gRPC target group.

-### How do I send metrics to Prometheus in connect-go?
+### How do I send metrics to Prometheus in Connect-Go?

 Connect has support package for OpenTelemetry: https://pkg.go.dev/connectrpc.com/otelconnect.
 Prometheus can be configured as an exporter.